Lesson on 'Granny Is' by Valerie BloomAnthony Wilson

 One of the things Valerie Bloom excels at is renewing our view of the world by describing it freshly through the technique of metaphor.
 Anyone who has spent time with young children will know that they are natural users of metaphor, perhaps because their vocabulary is still limited and therefore need to find ways of expressing themselves inventively.
 Poets seek actively to replicate this experimental use of language, finding, in Robert Frost's phrase 'a fresh look and a fresh listen'.

-- discussed the way the poem uses simple metaphors to describe the character and personality of 'Granny';
+- To discuss the way the poem uses simple metaphors to describe the character and personality of 'Granny'

-- made a poem using their own metaphorical descriptions of a grandmother.
+- To make a poem using metaphorical descriptions of a family member

-- recording of Valerie Bloom reading 'Granny Is'
+- Poetry Archive recording of Valerie Bloom reading 'Granny Is'

 Teaching sequence of activities

-The idea is that each of the items in the list acts as a starting point for a separate stanza about their grandmother.
-Each stanza should start with 'Granny/Gran/Nanna (etc) is'.
-For some children the list that they have made will be enough writing, and will only need the insertion of 'Granny is' between ideas to make it into a poem.
+The idea is that each of the items in the list acts as a starting point for a separate stanza about their family member.
+Each stanza should start with 'Granny/Dad/Auntie (etc) is'.
+For some children the list that they have made will be enough writing, and will only need this insertion between ideas to make it into a poem.
 Other children will want to extend their lines by adding two or three more examples for each idea.
 Stress that it is more important for the details of the poems to be honest and accurate than it is for them to rhyme.

 What has each group learned about using metaphor as a way of describing people and making them come alive?
 Children from each group to share work and comment on each other's work.